“Novel Diagnostic and Therapeutic Insights for Fibromyalgia”

 “Myocardial fibrosis and left ventricular decompensation in patients with aortic stenosis”

-Dr Mark Dweck, University of Edinburgh
+Dr Marc Dweck, University of Edinburgh

 Grant award £1.36 million